-Off-campus instruction sites include CSU Pueblo at Pikes Peak, Fort Carson Army Base, STURM collaboration campus at Arapahoe Community College, high school campuses throughout central and southeastern Colorado, and on-site at some local businesses.
+Off - campus instruction sites include Colorado State University Pueblo at Pikes Peak, Fort Carson Army Base, STURM collaboration campus at Arapahoe Community College, high school campuses throughout central and southeastern Colorado, and on-site at some local businesses.

 Both degree and non-degree seeking students may participate in Extended Studies programs.
 (Only degree-seeking students are eligible for financial aid.)
 Persons desiring classification as degree-seeking students must apply for admission to the university.
-Credit courses taken through the CSU Pueblo Continuing Extended Studies program have the same credit value as those conducted on campus and may be used in meeting the institutional residency requirement.
+For Credit courses taken through the Colorado State University Pueblo Extended Studies program have the same credit value as those conducted on campus and may be used in meeting the institutional residency requirement.

-In-house training programs are available to meet the ever-changing needs of business and industry.
+Extended Studies also hosts in-house training programs are available to meet the everchanging needs of business and industry.
 The programs can be designed to meet the specific needs of an organization and may be presented at the company site or, if requested, at the university.
 Similar services are available to school districts.